mockko/livereload/README.md

 1. You need Ruby installed.
 Mac OS X users already have it, Windows users get it from [ruby-lang.org](http://www.ruby-lang.org/en/downloads/).

-2. Install the command-line tool:
+2. Install the command-line tool.
+On OS X and Linux:

+        sudo gem update --system
         sudo gem install livereload

+    on Windows:

+        gem update --system
+        gem install eventmachine --platform=win32
+        gem install livereload

+    (warning: Windows is not supported yet, see the warning in the beginning)

 3. If you haven't already, [you need to enable Safari extensions](http://safariextensions.tumblr.com/post/680219521/post-how-to-enable-extensions-06-09-10).